Download

 MINOPF

-(current version is 3.2)
+(current stable version is 5.1)

 Pre-compiled versions are available for Linux, Mac OS X and Windows.